-The Department seeks proposals from one or more providers of evidence-based, or promising practice youth and family programs that promote resiliency, pro-social behavior, and emotional wellbeing as well as decrease youth involvement in the juvenile justice system.
-The purpose of the RFP process is to identify and select one or more community-based organizations that will best meet the needs of the County's youth and families.
-All services must take place in San Mateo County.
+The Department seeks proposals from one or more providers of evidence-based, promising practice programs and services for youthful offenders at the YSC-JH and Camp Kemp as well as those released back to their communities.
+Programs should promote resiliency, pro-social behavior, and emotional wellbeing as well as decreased involvement in the Juvenile Justice System.
+Programs and services for incustody youth will be based in the County's juvenile detention facilities.
+Programs and services for post-release youth must be based within San Mateo County and be accessible to clients.